 The Workflow Manager system authenticates who can access the system through their user name.
 Workflow Manager supports two types of user stores for user and groups—Traditional and Portal.

-In the Traditional user store, users and groups are defined in the Workflow Manager Administrator and a user's user name is the Windows login.
-User and group roles can be imported from the Active Directory as well when using the Traditional user store.
+In the Traditional user store, the users and group are defined in the Workflow Manager Administrator and the users' user name is the Windows login.
+The users and group roles may be imported from the Active Directory as well, when using traditional user store.

 Working with users

-When the Traditional user store is used, users can be added and their user profiles can be edited from the Workflow Manager Administrator.
-When the Portal user store is used, user profiles cannot be edited; however, a user can be added to groups on the User Properties dialog box.
+When the Traditional user store is utilized, users can be added and their user profile can be edited from the Workflow Manager Administrator.
+When the Portal user store is utilized, user profiles cannot be edited; however, the user can be added to the groups on the User Properties dialog box.

 - Open the Administrator and connect to your Workflow Manager database.